ozkary/machine-learning-engineering/08-deep-learning/README.md

      - 32 filters: Number of learned filters.
      - (3, 3) kernel: Size of the convolutional filter.
      - 'relu' activation: Introduces non-linearity to the model.
+     - input_shape=(150, 150, 3): This parameter specifies the shape of the input data that will be fed into the model.
+In this case, it indicates that the input images should have a shape of (150, 150, 3), where:
+         - 150 is the height of the image,
+         - 150 is the width of the image, and
+         - 3 represents the number of color channels (red, green, and blue).

 **2. MaxPooling Layer:**
    - Importance: Reduces spatial dimensions, retaining the most important information.
 It helps in reducing computation and avoiding overfitting.